UPCX-CORE/UPCX-Core/docs/03_keosd/35_wallet-specification.md

 This encoding is good for:

-* Copy and Pasting private keys (ensures the entire key is copied)
+- Copy and Pasting private keys (ensures the entire key is copied)
-* Including keys in text or user editable file formats
+- Including keys in text or user editable file formats
-* Shortening the key-length
+- Shortening the key-length

 This encoding is not good for:

-* Writing keys down by hand (even a single upper / lowercase mistake can cause a major problem)
+- Writing keys down by hand (even a single upper / lowercase mistake can cause a major problem)
-* Binary or computer storage where code handles the key and data is already checked
+- Binary or computer storage where code handles the key and data is already checked

 Considerations:

-* If a key could be written down or re-keyed, the BIP39 Mnemonic Code standard is a better option to use.
+- If a key could be written down or re-keyed, the BIP39 Mnemonic Code standard is a better option to use.
-* It is a good idea to always label a WIF key using the word "Private" or "Private Key".
+- It is a good idea to always label a WIF key using the word "Private" or "Private Key".

 ## Private key to WIF

 1. A fake private key of all zeros is used.
 This is 32 bytes long (shown here as hex).

 ```
 0000000000000000000000000000000000000000000000000000000000000000
 ```

 2. Add a 0x80 byte in front.
 This byte represents the Bitcoin mainnet.
-EOS uses the same version byte.
+UPCX uses the same version byte.
 When encoded the version byte helps to identify this as a private key.
-Unlike Bitcoin, EOS always uses compressed public keys (derived from a private key) and therefore does not suffix the private key with a 0x01 byte.
+Unlike Bitcoin, UPCX always uses compressed public keys (derived from a private key) and therefore does not suffix the private key with a 0x01 byte.

 ```
 800000000000000000000000000000000000000000000000000000000000000000